Best Graphics Cards For Video Editing And Rendering

 While today’s graphics cards are faster than ever, video editing and rendering can still be demanding tasks, even for a high-end PC.
 As hardware technology advances, so does software and the standards for renders or videos.

 These days, you can either use the CPU or the GPU (or both).
-However, some programs, like Adobe Premiere, prefer the CPU for most of the work and use the GPU for specific tasks like color correction, stabilization, blur, etc.
+However, some programs, like Adobe Premiere, prefer the CPU for most of the work and use the GPU for particular tasks like color correction, stabilization, blur, etc.

 Other programs, like Vegas or DaVinci Resolve, rely more on the GPU.